This wagon was one of 12,200 12 Ton Open Merchandise wagons built to LMSR diagram D1892 between 1934 and 1939. There were

 iron builder's plate.
 The full plate would measure approximately 9.5" by 6.5".
 Martin Skrzetuszewski

 A view of PBA 66071 taken in November 2014.
-Although the timberwork is easily replaceable, the steel underframe members have deteriorated
+Although the timberwork is easily replaceable, the steel underframe members had by then already deteriorated